ji-it/CloudTides/docs/ops/README.md

 ## Credentials

-The credentials for backend is persistently stored in k8s [config-maps](https://kubernetes.io/docs/concepts/configuration/configmap/).
-The server container loads the config data when it is deployed on k8s:
+The credentials for backend is persistently stored in k8s [secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+The server container loads the secret data when it is deployed on k8s:

 ```
 envFrom:
-    - configMapRef:
+    - secretRef:
-        name: cloudtides-config
+        name: cloudtides-secret
 ```

 Ensure the security of credentials.